 Magnetic Resonance Imaging, or MRI, is a highly sensitive tool that uses a magnetic field and radio waves to produce highly detailed imaging of the breasts.
 It is used in addition to mammography for screening high risk women.
 It is also used prior to surgery to help better evaluate the extent of disease for women who are newly diagnosed with breast cancer.
 In addition, it can be beneficial in determining if chemotherapy is working.
 There is no radiation from a breast MRI exam.

 Expect to receive your results in the mail within the week.
-If there are any findings that require additional imaging, a member of the Breast Care Center will contact you by phone.
+If there are any findings that require additional imaging, a member of the St. Joseph Hospital Breast Cancer Center in Nashua, New Hampshire, will contact you by phone.

 A core biopsy enables our physicians to diagnose findings detected on mammography, ultrasound or MRI.
 This procedure is designed to save women from undergoing unnecessary surgery.
 It is relatively painless and minimally invasive making it a faster and less traumatic alternative to traditional biopsy.